JeddCh/SpaiceChallenge/README.md

 The `.env` file should be placed in the server directory.

+If the server index.js file is not run the tree viewing and fetching functionality will still work but the login/registration functionality will not so the testing of editing nodes and uploading JSON files will not work.

 ## Summary of the Assignment
 In this assignment was to create a react application that can display a collapsible JSON tree, for any valid JSON file, as well as edit the values within the tree.
 The specific functionality required is:
 - Expansion and collapse of the JSON treee